 As an older adult, I rediscovered my passion for writing while creating full-length plays for a church drama group.
 But when I joined ACFW, the fun really began!

 My short story, “Healing on a Park Bench” was published in the Christian Fiction Online Magazine.
 Articles and devotionals have appeared in The One Year Life Verse Devotional (Tyndale), A Joyful Heart: Experiencing the Light of God's Love (Guideposts), and the Backyard Friends magazine.
 Numerous short stories have also been featured on the radio ministry, The Heartbeat of the Home.
 I love reading and writing fiction.
 My historical romance series, The Daughters of Riverton, takes place in the early 1900s.
 The setting and some of the characters were inspired by my rural Wisconsin hometown.
 Sarah's Smile is the first story in the series, and Hope's Design is the second.
 Rebecca's Song completed the trilogy.
+My contemporary romance, By All Appearances, is set in Seattle, Washington.
 My blog focuses on encouraging and inspiring women to pursue their dreams and find purpose in all seasons of life.
 I also write and co-host a blog for Christian writers called Seriously Write with friends and authors, Annette M. Irby, Sandra Ardoin, Terri Weldon, and Mary Albers Felkins.
 It’s a place where writers can share knowledge about the craft, their own journey, and support each other.
 It’s a wonderful way for us to give back to the writing community.

 “Good writing is supposed to evoke sensation in the reader- not the fact that it is raining, but the feel of being rained upon.”